Kelly’s Jalapeño Cornbread Stuffing

 2 tbsp chopped flat leaf parsley

-5 cups prepared jalapeño cornbread, crumbled (use plain if you would like a milder dish)
+1-8" square pan prepared jalapeño cornbread, crumbled (use plain for a milder dish)

 ground black pepper